Last updated: May 4, 2026

 Who usually qualifies

 Start with the basic rule: state property-tax relief in Kansas is for homeowners, not renters.
-For the 2025 claims due on April 15, 2026, the state generally expects you to have lived in Kansas all of 2025 and owned and occupied the home.
+For the 2025 claims due April 15, 2026, the state generally expected you to be a Kansas resident for all of 2025 and to own and occupy the home.

-- Only one state claim per household is allowed.
-If an adult child, roommate, or other relative lived with you, their income may affect eligibility.
+- Only one state claim is allowed.
+If an adult child, roommate, or other person lived with you, their income may affect the result.

 - Income counting changes by form.
-This is where many good applications fail.
+This is where many claims go wrong.

-- Caregivers can still file.
-Kansas allows filing by a guardian, conservator, or attorney-in-fact with legal authority, and decedent claims can be filed with the right death and estate papers.
+- Caregivers can help file.
+Kansas allows a guardian, conservator, or attorney-in-fact to file when they have legal authority.
+Decedent claims need the right death and estate papers.

 Best state relief programs for older homeowners